 2014 Neighbourhood Small Grants

-We are pleased to announce that Richmond residents can apply for a 2014 Neighbourhood Small Grant from Monday, July 14 to Friday, August 14, 2014.
+We are pleased to announce that Richmond residents can apply for a 2014 Neighbourhood Small Grant until Friday, August 14, 2014.
 See the guidelines and apply on the NSG website.
 For other communities, NSG is now closed for the year.
 Thank you for your interest.

 Greenest City Neighbourhood Small Grants (GCNSG)